 Are you suddenly in love with a friend and don't know how to tell them?

-Mars has the fewest retrograde periods of any of the planets, occurring around every two years, lasting from anywhere from 58 to 81 days.
+Mars has the fewest retrograde periods of any of the planets, occurring around every two years, and lasting anywhere from 58 to 81 days.
 Mars represents passion, action, and sexuality.
 People sometimes notice that their energy and level of motivation feel lower during this time.
 And since Mars is as much about loving as it involved with creating chaos, its Retrograde journey infuses us with the determination to honor our relationships.

 During the period of Retrograde, Mars works behind the scenes, beyond the superficial, frequently carrying issues to the surface.
 It is during Mars retrograde when we are likely to confront some of our issues around anger head on---why we get angry, how we show our anger, and how we deal with conflict in general.
 Growth and awareness can come from accepting responsibility for decisions.
-Transformation will also follow if we allow emotionally painful attitudes to fall away and release their hold over the future.
+The transformation will also follow if we allow emotionally painful attitudes to fall away and release their hold on the future.

 Jupiter retrograde periods last roughly four months and occur roughly every thirteen months.
 As one of the outer planets, the period of Jupiter retrograde may or may not have a notable effect on you, depending on your birth chart.
 However, it's a good idea to give a trip to the casino a pass during Jupiter in retrograde because of its connection to luck.
 Businesses started in this period might grow in unexpected ways, so you'll want to make sure that you have the resources you need.
 It is a good time to go back to school or otherwise brush up on some skills.
 This time is also particularly conducive to self-reflection.

 Saturn retrogrades occur roughly every twelve months and last for around four and a half months.
 Setting personal boundaries is always a good idea.
-But during Saturn retrograde you may find that you need to expend some extra energy to put them up or reinforce the ones you have.
-Now is also a good time to question if the boundaries you have put up truly come from a place of self-care, or were they put up due to fear.
+But during Saturn retrograde, you may find that you need to expend some extra energy to put them up or reinforce the ones you have.
+Now is also a good time to question if the boundaries you have put up truly come from a place of self-care or were they put up due to fear.
 It's not a bad idea to spend a little time reflecting on the institutions that you are part of or spend a lot of time in.
 Is the structure they provide helping, or does it keep you boxed in?
 This is a good time to deal with any unpleasant tasks you've been avoiding.

 Uranus retrograde periods occur once a year and last about five months.
 Unconventional Uranus may have us feeling a little rebellious when it's in retrograde.
 Uranus retrograde often has people questioning the status quo, but there is also the chance of its energy causing people to hold on more tightly to the past due to fear of change.
 Unsurprisingly, big social changes usually occur during this time period.
 But be aware there may also be a large release of built-up energy near the end or directly after the retrograde.

-Neptune retrogrades last for about four months and come around every year.
+Neptune retrogrades last for about four months and comes around every year.
 If you've felt disconnected from your spirituality or psychic gifts, Neptune retrograde is a perfect time to reconnect with them again.
 However, be aware that not all revelations are lovely ones.
 It can be painful to connect with some truths, especially if you find that you have been clinging to an illusion for far too long.
 You must consider what the most responsible use of your new knowledge is.

-For five months every year, Pluto goes into retrograde.
+For five months every year, Pluto goes retrograde.
 In some ways, think of a Pluto Retrograde like the universe handing you the Death Card from a deck of Tarot Cards, which actually means rebirth.
 Pluto destroys before rebirth can start, but you still have to work with it to get to the rebirth part.

 Clinging onto the past and resisting change is what causes things to be painful.
 Once you're willing to let go, something else generally emerges - and that is the re-birth part of Pluto.
 Out of the ashes something amazing can truly rise with a new life and energy all of its own.
 Working with these energies simply means you have to let go of what is already slipping away, in order to let new things grow and appear in your life.
 Ask yourself, what things in your life need to change?
 Your life has been evolving, but what is still holding you back?
 This retrograde period is a good time to help figure that out.